Juanestban/Jpe-pdf/.github/ISSUE_TEMPLATE/feature-request-template.md

 ---
 name: Feature request Template
 about: Suggest an idea for this project
-title: "[FEATURE]: "
+title: "[FEAT]: "
 labels: enhancement
-assignees: ''
+assignees: 'Juanestban'

 ---